-If you’re thinking about becoming a licensed massage therapist, you’re probably already wondering about the best certifications or best classes to take, and of course — how much is it going to cost?!?
+If you want to become a licensed massage therapist, you’re probably wondering about the best certifications or best classes to take, and of course — how much is it going to cost?!

 Even a simple Google search for “massage therapy certification online” can send you down an endless rabbit hole of possibilities.